CharlieLaughton/water_shuffle/README.md

 ## Installation

 ### Requirements
-Python (version 3.8 or later)
+* Python (version 3.8 or later)
-git
+* git
-pip
+* pip

+The software has been tested on Linux (Ubuntu) and Mac (Ventura) platforms, with Python versions 3.9, 3.10 and 3.11.

 ### Procedure
 In a suitable directory: